 There are five Speaking and Listening tools to select from.
 The tools are administered as digital texts where the student is a virtual participant, either as the audience or as an observer of a discussion.

 Each assessment can be completed by an individual, small group or a class, and takes between 10 - 60 minutes to administer.
 Each tool is matched to three levels: Victorian Curriculum Level 2, Victorian Curriculum Level 3, and Victorian Curriculum Level 4 with some overlap across the levels.
-An outline of each of the tools can be found in the:

 Accessing the assessment tools